dkublik/jekyll-now/_posts/2017-02-27-the magic behind the spock.md

 ```

-Instead of describing it I think it would be best to compare source code from Groovy AST Browser before and after Spock the transformation:
+Instead of describing it, it would be better to compare source code from _Groovy AST Browser_ before and after the _SpockTransform_ transformation:

 before:
 ```groovy